movementlabsxyz/MIP/MIP/MIP-56/README.md

-# MIP-56: Rate-Limiter for the Native Bridge
+# MIP-56: Rate-Limiter for the HTLC-based Native Bridge
-- **Description**: A rate limitation mechanism for the native bridge.
+- **Description**: A rate limitation mechanism for the HTLC-based Native Bridge.
 - **Authors**: [Andreas Penzkofer](mailto:andreas.penzkofer@movementlabs.xyz)

 ## Abstract

-The **Rate-Limiter** for the Native Bridge is introduced to de-escalate the risk of double-spends through the bridge by limiting the number of tokens that can be transferred during a certain time frame.
+The **Rate-Limiter** for the HTLC-based Native Bridge (hereafter called Native Bridge) is introduced to de-escalate the risk of double-spends through the Native Bridge by limiting the number of tokens that can be transferred during a certain time frame.
 The rate limit is determined by the reaction time of the bridge operator, called the **Risk Period**, and the value locked in the **Security Fund**, see [MIP-50](https://github.com/movementlabsxyz/MIP/pull/50).

 The Native Bridge Rate Limiter is implemented through a contract on L1.
 This contract is governed by the Aptos governance framework, see [MIP-48](https://github.com/movementlabsxyz/MIP/pull/48/), and can be updated through a governance process.